MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/search-knowledge-articles-csh.md

 ## Knowledge Base Search control

 Customer Service Hub comes with an enhanced Knowledge Base Search that shows you articles arranged in a single stream.
 Searching, sorting, and filtering the articles in the search control is faster and more responsive, with improvements to article viewability and usability.
+The Knowledge Base Search capability is also available in Dynamics 365 Customer Engagement (on-premises) 9.1.
+More information: [New features in Dynamics 365 Customer Engagement (on-premises)](../customerengagement/on-premises/whats-new.md)

 When you select the **Knowledge Base Search** option in the **RELATED** section, the **Knowledge Base Search** control loads, and you can view the following: